Who is ChatGPT? Benchmarking LLMs' Psychological Portrayal Using PsychoBench: Experiments

 \subsubsection{Emotional Abilities}

 \textbf{LLMs exhibit a notably higher EI than the average human.} From the results in Table~\ref{tab-ei}, we find that LLMs demonstrate improved emotional understanding and regulation levels.
 This discovery corroborates the findings presented in \citet{wang2023emotional}, which reveal that most LLMs achieved above-average EI scores, with \texttt{gpt-4} exceeding 89\% of human participants.
 Furthermore, the OpenAI GPT family outperforms LLaMA-2 models across most dimensions.
+We believe the strong EI exhibited by OpenAI GPT family partially comes from the fiction data included in pre-training.
+Previous studies~\cite{kidd2013reading} suggested that reading fiction has been shown to be able to improve understanding of others’ mental states. \citet{chang2023speak} found that plenty of fiction data is included in the training data by a carefully designed cloze test.
+The fiction data include Alice’s Adventures in Wonderland, Harry Potter and the Sorcerer’s Stone, etc. Additionally, the performance can also be attributed to its sentiment analysis ability~\cite{elyoseph2023chatgpt} since it has been shown to outperform SOTA models on many sentiment analysis tasks~\cite{wang2023chatgpt}.
 Lastly, the jailbreak on \texttt{gpt-4} brings a substantial reduction in EIS and Empathy scale, but no statistically significant differences in the subscales of WLEIS.